Meet The Speaker

 Joe Foley

-Joe's research interests are in the fundamental and applied aspects of analytical chemistry and separation science, and he has authored or co-authored over 125 articles, book chapters, reviews, and one patent pertaining to pressure- and voltage-driven condensed-phase separations (U/HPLC, CE/EKC, SFC) while mentoring 4 postdocs/visiting scientists, 39 Ph.D. students (5 in progress), 11 M.S. students, and 25 undergraduates.
-A highly-cited author, several equations from his publications pertaining to chromatographic figures of merit, electrokinetic chromatography, and two-dimensional liquid chromatography have appeared in undergraduate textbooks and/or graduate monographs.
-He currently serves on the editorial boards of several peer-reviewed journals including Bioanalysis, Chromatographia, Current Chromatography, Electrophoresis, and Separations, having previously served on the boards of Analytical Communications, The Analyst, and the Journal of Microcolumn Separations.
-A long-time ad hoc reviewer for NSF and NIH, Joe is a lifetime member of the Chromatography Forum of the Delaware Valley (CFDV), and has twice served as Program Chair and President.
+Joe's research interests are in the fundamental and applied aspects of analytical chemistry and separation science, and he has authored or co-authored over 130 articles, book chapters, reviews, and one patent pertaining to pressure- and voltage-driven liquid-phase separations while mentoring 39 Ph.D. students (2 in progress), 10 M.S. students, and 27 undergraduates.
+An ISI Highly-Cited Author, several equations from his publications have appeared in undergraduate textbooks and/or graduate monographs.
+Joe currently serves on the editorial boards of Bioanalysis, Chromatographia, and Electrophoresis, having previously served on the boards of Analytical Communications, Current Chromatography, Separations, The Analyst, and the Journal of Microcolumn Separations.

 Joe has organized and spoken in numerous invited scientific symposia for the American Chemical Society (ACS), the Gordon Research Conferences, the Electrophoresis Society, PittCon, EAS, and FACSS/SCIX.
-He has also organized and taught several short courses for the CFDV, ACS, and PittCon.
+A recipient of the 2020 EAS Award for Outstanding Achievements in Separation Science and the 2021 Chromatography Forum of Delaware Valley Award, Joe has organized and taught numerous short courses for the CFDV, ACS, and PittCon.
+A long-time member of the Executive Committee of the CFDV, he twice served as Program Chair and President.